Shechem: Late Bronze IIA

-In the Amarna letters of about 1350 BCE, Šakmu (i.e., Shechem) was the center of a kingdom carved out by Labaya (or Labayu), a Canaanite warlord who recruited mercenaries from among the Habiru.
+In the Amarna letters of about 1350 BC, Šakmu (i.e., Shechem) was the center of a kingdom carved out by Labaya (or Labayu), a Canaanite prince who recruited mercenaries from among the Habiru.
 Labaya was the author of three Amarna letters (EA 252, EA 253, and EA 254), and his name appears in 11 of the other 382 letters, referred to 28 times, with the basic topic of the letter, being Labaya himself, and his relationship with the rebelling, countryside Habiru.

 Late Bronze IIB

-Shechem may be identical to the Sakama mentioned in an account dated to the Nineteenth Dynasty of Egypt (around 1200 BCE).
+Shechem may be identical to the Sakama mentioned in an account dated to the Nineteenth Dynasty of Egypt (around 1200 BC).
 (See Papyrus Anastasi I.)

 Iron Age

+A 2002 final published report on the stratigraphic and architectural evidence at Tell Balata indicates that there was a break in occupation between the end of the Late Bronze Age (c.
+1150 BC) through to the early Iron Age II (c.
+975 BC).
+A small quadrangular altar discovered in Tell Balata, similar to ones found in other Iron Age sites such as Tel Arad and Tel Dan, may have been used for burning incense.

 Iron Age II

 During the Iron Age II, Shechem was a city in the northern Kingdom of Israel.
-It had an estimated population of 1,200 during the 9th and 8th centuries BCE, according to archaeologist William G. Dever.
+It had an estimated population of 1,200 during the 9th and 8th centuries BC, according to archaeologist William G. Dever.

-During the Babylonian captivity (606 to 536 BCE), Judean and Samarian remnants reestablished an altar at Shechem to keep the Israelite worship system going when access to both the Temple in Jerusalem and Mount Gerizim was cut off.
+During the Babylonian captivity (606 to 536 BC), Judean and Samarian remnants reestablished an altar at Shechem to keep the Israelite worship system going when access to both the Temple in Jerusalem and Mount Gerizim was cut off.